-Calculus: Limits, Continuity, Differentiation of functions of one or more variables, Product rule, Partial and total derivatives, Derivatives of implicit functions, Unconstrained optimization (first and second order conditions for extrema of a single variable and several variables).
-Taylor Series, Definite and Indefinite Integrals: standard formulae, integration by parts and integration by substitution.
-Differential equations.
-Constrained optimization of functions of a single variable.
+Calculus: Limits, Continuity, Differentiation of functions of one or more variables, Product rule, Partial and total derivatives, Derivatives one functions, Unconstrained optimization (fine) Definite and Indefinite Integrals: standard formulae, integration by parts equations.
+Constrained and integration by substitution.
+Differential optimization of functions of a single variable